Vlotbrug

-Vlotbrug (plural, vlotbruggen) translates from Dutch into English as "float bridge".
-In its broadest sense, it includes pontoon bridges.
-In a narrower sense, it includes floating swing bridges which pivot either centrally or from one or both banks of a body of water to allow vessels to pass through.
-(A modern example is Queen Emma Bridge in Curaçao.)
+Vlotbrug (plural, vlotbruggen) translates from Dutch into English as "raft bridge".
+It is a special kind of floating retractable bridge, used at the Great North Holland Canal, which pivot either centrally or from one or both banks of a body of water to allow vessels to pass through.

 In the Dutch province of North Holland, a vlotbrug is a retractable pontoon bridge which opens for water traffic by retracting in its long direction, with the roadway sliding under fixed structure(s) on canal bank(s).
 This article relates to bridges of that design.
 In the eastern Netherlands, a name for that design of bridge was scholle.

 History and design

 The Noordhollandsch Kanaal in North Holland was constructed 1820-1824.
 Many vlotbruggen were built across it at that time.
 For an uncertain reason, it was not possible to build known types of opening bridges such as drawbridges instead.
 The apparent lack of earlier references suggests that the vlotbrug may then have been a novel idea.

 One old, undated, photograph (see the Gallery, below: De Scholle, Vroomshoop, Overijssel province, eastern Netherlands) shows a canal with jetties on both banks connected by a moveable roadway.
 The roadway is wooden, is equipped with guard rails, and has upwardly-sloping portions at each end which communicate with the fixed structures.
 The horizontal part of the roadway is roughly 1 m (3 ft) above the water.
 The exact method of operation is unclear; for example, as to whether the roadway was moved by manpower or by draught animals, and as to whether the roadway was pulled up onto a jetty or was slid underneath a jetty, on water.
 It is also unclear whether the roadway had additional flotation devices.
 The roadway may have been simply a modified rectangular boat of the punt type (vlet).

 The names of the modern villages Burgervlotbrug and Sint Maartensvlotbrug in North Holland suggest they may have been new settlements around a vlotbrug.
 They are close to the previously existing villages Burgerbrug and Sint Maartensbrug.
 The names of the neighbourhoods Stolpervlotbrug, near De Stolpen in North Holland, and of Vlotbrug in Hellevoetsluis and Tweede Vlotbrug in Nissewaard, both in South Holland province, may have had similar origins.